envoy/Embassy/README.md

 **Notice**: For now `swsgi.input` and `swsgi.error` are not defined yet.

+Some extra Embassy server specific keys are

+ - `embassy.connection` - `HTTPConnection` object for the request
+ - `embassy.event_loop` - `EventLoopType` object

 ### `startResponse`

 Function for starting to send HTTP response header to client, the first argument is status code with message, e.g. "200 OK".
 The second argument is headers, as a list of key value tuple.